phoenix-oosd/EVTC-Log-Parser/README.md

 ## Options

 The program will display all data in a tabular format.
 All DPS numbers are calculated from the damage each player deals to the boss (no cleave damage).
 Rates are a number between 0 and 1 (100% uptime).
-The parser has the following options: \n
+The parser has the following options:

 1. Final DPS - Displays DPS and total damage for each player.
 Also displays the team DPS and team total damage, along with the boss of the HP to gauge accuracy.
 2. Phase DPS - Displays DPS for each player during each damage phase.
 Only supports W1 + Xera.